sharesight/www.sharesight.com/README.md

 2. Build the site: `middleman build`
 3. Or run a local server: `middleman`

+## Testing

+Most things are tested – both in `rspec` and `jest`.
+Every page is tested that it renders, has a title, meta tags, etc.

+You need to install packages and run `yarn contentful` first.

+Commands (see package.json):
+ - `yarn test`
+ - `yarn rspec` / `yarn rspec:tdd`
+ - `yarn jest` / `yarn jest:tdd`

+## Testing Coverage Holes

+	1. Extensions are not tested
+	2. The logic in the config file is not tested.

 ## Cloudfront Localization via Lambda
  - See `lambda/README.md`!